How Long Can You Go Without Changing Your Oil?

 Synthetic Blend Oil and Higher Oil Capacity – 5,000 Mile Oil Change

 Just about all cars now require synthetic blend oil.
 “How much more expensive is synthetic blend oil” you wonder?
 The good news is that the cost is very close.
-If you’re looking for an oil change near Matthews, NC 28015 Kindred Automotive doesn’t even charge extra for a synthetic blend oil change.
+If you’re looking for an oil change near Indian Trail, NC 28079 Kindred Automotive doesn’t even charge extra for a synthetic blend oil change.

 Synthetic blends hold up longer and won’t break down, even after 5000 miles of driving.
 Newer cars also have better filtration systems, allowing you to safely drive 5000 miles between oil changes.